 Welcome to PipeForge

-Pipelines operate on a specific class known as the context.
-Each pipeline step is a discrete unit of work, written in code and annotated with metadata indicating its order and (optional) filter.
-These steps are lazily instantiated and executed in sequence by the pipeline runner.
+Each pipeline operates on a specific class called the context, which flows through each step in sequence.
+Steps are discrete units of work, written as regular code and annotated with metadata to define their order and optional filters.
+They’re lazily instantiated - only created when needed - and executed by the pipeline runner.

-At any point, the pipeline can short-circuit, halting execution - and preventing the instantiation of any remaining steps.
+At any point, a step can short-circuit the pipeline, halting further execution and preventing the instantiation of remaining steps.

 Sample Context